South Carolina Salaried Employees Laws

 Deductions from Exempt Employees’ Salary in South Carolina

-Employers is South Carolina are restricted from deducting any part of an employee’s wages unless required or permitted by state or federal law.
+Employers in South Carolina are restricted from deducting any part of an employee’s wages unless required or permitted by state or federal law.

 Permissible deductions may include tax withholding, insurance premiums, debt repayments to the employer, and other agreed-upon deductions.
-The employer must inform the employees in writing at least seven days prior to the deductions taking effect.
+The employer must inform the employees in writing at least seven days before the deductions take effect.

 However, South Carolina law does not address deductions affecting an employee’s exemption from overtime or minimum wage requirements.